milkysan92/nobaros-cafe/script/Nobaros Cafe/Chapter 2/Mirror/Sweven mirror 2.md

 UK_generic: "Haruto!
 Don't run too fast, watch out for the rocks!"

-*Just as I turn my head, I catch a young kid heading in my direction, bounding across the rocks as if they were pavement.*
+*Just as I turn my head, I catch a young kid heading in my direction, bounding across the rocks as if he was on a paved road.*

 *He stops atop a particularly large boulder, striking an adventurous pose.
 His eyes are fixed on the waterfall, glittering with innocuous joy.*

 Haruto: "Wow, this is so cool!"

-Haruto: "Grandpa, grandma, look at the waterfa—!"
+Haruto: "Grandpa, Grandma, look at the waterfa—!"

 *Just as the kid turns to call out to his grandparents, he slips and loses his footing, descending towards the stream's currents.*